- Studying on The Teaching Musician programme

 What additional support is on offer to Trinity Laban students?

 Once you are enrolled on the programme, you will have access to our student support services and resources (with the exception of practice and rehearsal rooms unless taking instrumental lessons as part of Block B).
-These include our library and IT services, careers advice, health and disability support, counselling, and access to the student union.
-You will also have the opportunity to engage and take up a student placement with our Learning and Participation Music department, which runs a range of different programmes, classes, and training days in partnership with local schools, music hubs, and other organisations.
-At the first training weekend, you will receive inductions to both the Library and Moodle, and information on how to get support and assistance remotely throughout the duration of the programme.
+These include our library and IT services, learning support, English for Academic Purposes classes, careers advice, health and disability support, counselling, and access to the student union.
+If you are a UK student you will also have the opportunity to take up a student placement with our Learning and Participation department, which runs a range of different programmes, classes, and training days in partnership with local schools, music hubs, and other organisations.
+As part of your programme you will receive inductions to both the Library and Moodle, and information on how to get support and assistance remotely throughout the duration of the programme.

 I have disclosed a health condition/impairment.
 What support can I access for my studies on The Teaching Musician?